Sunday, 16 March 2025

 In The Howling, this mask was briefly seen in the barn fire sequence.

-Lindala also made the alien fetus glimpsed in 'The Erlenmeyer Flask'.
+However, it was Lindala who provided the alien fetus prop for the season's finale.
 Lindala used medical books for inspiration, and made three different designs.
-He explained in Cinefantastique;
+He said in Cinefantastique;

 'We wanted it big enough that we could have some detail in it, have it definitely discernible and have it at the stage where it was beyond embryonic.
 The first one was a wet glaze sculpture to give us our basic dimensions.